adamreeve/git_tutorial/index.rst

 Now on the web page for your fork of the git_tutorial repository, click on the pull request button and follow the steps to create a new pull request.
+If your change is useful then I will merge it and the tutorial will be updated.

 * :ref:`genindex`